hjertnes/blog/content/page/Uses.md

   * Github. _Awesome Git hosting_
   * Linode virtual servers. _Great host, no bull shit, not fancy, but they do exactly what it says on the tin_
-  * Slack. _Sigh.
-Their apps are shit, but the rest is fine.
-I just wish they made it easier to manage many teams_
   * 1Password. _The best password management solution I know about.
 Both from a security and UX stand point.
 Awesome for solo and team use_
   * Pinboard.in _The best bookmarking servie ever, I use it for bookmarks
   * Instapaper.